-- Civil judicial procedures and remedies
+Civil judicial procedures and remedies

-- 202. Legislation in force provides the possibility to pursue infringements on intellectual property rights and regulates the adduction of proof.
+- 202. The representative of Moldova informed members of the Working Party that legislation in force provides the possibility to pursue infringements on intellectual property rights and regulates the adduction of proof.
 The principles of competition and guilt are applied.
 The Republic of Moldova has a Court system in which the competence of tribunals depends on the type of dispute to be considered.
 Contesting parties have the possibility to solve disputes by recourse to the services of arbiters, one is permanently available with the AGEPI. - 203.
-While civil legislation of the Republic of Moldova contains general provisions on property rights, specific provisions relating to the protection of intellectual property rights are contained in the laws in the field of intellectual property rights. - 204.
-Intellectual Property Rights litigation and disputes are solved in the Republic of Moldova, depending on particular cases, in the following judicial authorities: (i) ordinary courts, against whose judgments appeals could be submitted to the Court of Appeals and ultimately to the Supreme Court of the Republic of Moldova; (ii) Economic Court, where appeals may be submitted to the Economic Appeals Court and ultimately to the Supreme Court of Justice of the Republic of Moldova. - 205.
-When a right-holder considers that his intellectual property rights have been injured he may initiate a civil, penal or administrative suit in the court.
+He noted that whilst civil legislation of the Republic of Moldova contains general provisions on property rights, specific provisions relating to the protection of intellectual property rights are contained in the laws in the field of intellectual property rights. - 204.
+He further noted that intellectual Property Rights litigation and disputes are solved in the Republic of Moldova, depending on particular cases, in the following judicial authorities: (i) ordinary courts, against whose judgments appeals could be submitted to the Court of Appeals and ultimately to the Supreme Court of the Republic of Moldova; (ii) Economic Court, where appeals may be submitted to the Economic Appeals Court and ultimately to the Supreme Court of Justice of the Republic of Moldova. - 205.
+The representative of Moldova stated that when a right-holder considers that his intellectual property rights have been injured he may initiate a civil, penal or administrative suit in the court.
 In cases of fraud or similar cases the public prosecutor may also initiate a separate case under the Penal Code of Moldova.
 The same rules on evidence governing civil litigation in Moldova apply to intellectual property right cases.
 The person found guilty of an infringement may be ordered to pay a fine, damages or compensation.
 Eventually, the injured may also request that the goods or the equipment used to produce the goods concerned be destroyed or rendered incapable of the use which infringed his rights (see Article 25, Trademark Law).

-206. At the request of the injured party, the equipment and material used unlawfully to reproduce and affix the trademark or appellation of origin concerned shall be prohibited from use with that purpose.
+206. He added that at the request of the injured party, the equipment and material used unlawfully to reproduce and affix the trademark or appellation of origin concerned shall be prohibited from use with that purpose.
 Stocks of infringing signs reproducing the trademark or appellation of origin shall be destroyed and trademarks or appellations unlawfully affixed to products shall be removed, even if that led to the destruction of the products.
 In accordance with Article 25 (2) of the Law on Trademarks and Appellations of Origin, if the simple removal of the mark does not exclude the possibility of misleading the consumers, the products shall be destroyed.
 For copyright piracy such measures include the seizure of infringing copies of works or phonograms or the materials and the equipment used for their manufacture and reproduction.
 Article 51(3) of the Code on Administrative Contravention provides fines of 10-75 times the minimum salary and confiscation of goods illegally acquired.
 In addition, Article 38(8) of the Copyright Law provides for confiscation of the goods involved.
 The present legislation establishes measures of criminal responsibility for the international infringement of copyrights and related rights, which caused considerable material damages.
 The judicial authorities, at the request of the right holders will undertake measures immediately after customs clearance of such goods according to Article 51 of the Administrative Contravention Code and Article 141 of the Criminal Code.

-- Provisional measures
+Provisional measures